iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___1.14.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="au.gov.health.covidsafe 2 reviews"/>
 </p>

+> Pretty useless<br> :date: __2020-11-21 07:17:54__

+> Further improvement needed to minimise drainage of battery.
+The app is on 24/7 in the background to constantly check whether it is active.
+I need not to turn it on while inside my home to safe on battery power.
+Areas for improvement - have a button to turn the app on or off to save battery power - disable the function to constantly checking whether it is active<br> :date: __2020-11-20 22:24:11__

+> Something need to be done to improve this Apps as it goes to inactive by itself without warning and need my constant awareness to check whether it is still active with the green icon.
+It just defeats the purpose if it does not works as it required to.<br> :date: __2020-11-20 07:45:17__

+> does not do anything. cannot drilldown into the state's info. would not work with battery optimisation. drains battery very fast.<br> :date: __2020-11-16 23:19:16__

 > Operates ok but not uncommon, to stop working.
 All settings correct on Note10+ but constantly getting warning that app has stopped working.<br> :date: __2020-11-14 08:20:54__